OpenGovIntelligence/table2qb-preprocessor/readme.md

 C- change observations formate [from multible measure per row to one measure per row]

+D- Handles chunking of big datasets [to resolve memory limitation of table2qb].

-D- [webservice] Enabling table2qb as webservice -- not yet implemented.
+E- [webservice] Enabling table2qb as webservice -- not yet implemented.

 ### usage